A short note on the elasticity of substitution

 where the elasticity of substitution is equal to σ = 1/(1 + ρ).
 This can be shown as follows.
 The marginal product of labour divided by the marginal product of capital equals:

 where we have used the fact that taking the differential of the outer function as defined by the chain rule is the same for the derivative towards labour and towards capital and thus disappears in the relative marginal products.

 Substituting this equation into (4) gives:

 This also implies that the elasticity of substitution is constant throughout the entire domain of the function, hence its name.
 If ρ is equal to 1 the elasticity of substitution becomes one and in that case the CES function becomes equal to the Cobb - Douglas function which can be shown for ρ→0.
 If ρ→-1 the elasticity of substitution becomes infinite and the isoquant becomes linear as can be seen from the graphical representation of the CES production function below.
 For ρ→∞ the elasticity of substitution becomes zero as is the case for the Leontief production function.

-By way of example the figure below presents the CES production function which is here defined as :
+By way of example the figure in the Wolfram CDF format that can be downloaded below presents the CES production function which is here defined as :

 So A denotes a productivity factor and is bounded here to the range between 0.01 and 10. a is a share parameter defining the relative productivity of each factor of production, bounded between 0 and 1.
 The elasticity of substitution is here bounded between 0.01 and 5.